 The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable approximate fair value because of the short-term nature of these items.

 Foreign Currency Transactions

-Gains and losses resulting from foreign currency transactions are included in income.
+Gains and losses resulting from foreign currency transactions are included in income and were not significant during the years ended September 30, 2013 and 2012.

 Risk Management